-The document also lists some essential attributes for a Japanese knotweed management plan.
+The document also lists some essential attributes for a Japanese knotweed removal plan.
 Many of these we already adopt in our Japanese knotweed control plans here at TP Knotweed, including providing a detailed description of the property and the knotweed intrusion, and a clear treatment plan which is updated regularly.
-An additional service that the paper states is particularly beneficial is an insurance-backed guarantee, which is something we can offer our clients.
+An additional service that the paper states is particularly beneficial is an Insurance-Backed Guarantee, which is something we can offer our clients.

 Here at TP Knotweed, we are fully supportive of a paper which helps to remove many of the inconsistencies and misconceptions surrounding this damaging plant, and we ensure that we adhere to industry guidelines in all of our work.